Yemen © Jialiang Gao

-Yemen is a place of incredible scenery, striking Islamic architecture, bustling souks, and peaceful mosques, lush valleys and epic mountains, and running throughout it all the Arab world's warmest, most hospitable people.
+At its best Yemen is a place of incredible scenery, striking Islamic architecture, bustling souks, peaceful mosques, lush valleys and epic mountains, and the Arab world's warmest, most hospitable people.

-Certain sights are common no matter where you travel: most men carry rifles, and all men carry distinctive ritual curved daggers.
+Certain sights are common no matter where you travel in Yemen: most men carry rifles, and almost all men carry distinctive ritual curved daggers.
 The latter is really the essential souvenir for visitors - choose yours carefully and don't pack it in your hand luggage when you fly home!
 The other site you'll get used to seeing is qat, the mildly narcotic leaf that men of all ages chew while reclining in the shade, socialising and drinking tea.

-To the Romans, the country of Yemen known as Arabia Felix, the 'fortunate land' on account of its fertile fields.
-To it's Biblical ancestors this was the land of milk and honey, a place of great significance.
-Today it is a shame that a few high profile incidents such as the 2001 bombing of the US Embassy have shaped public perception of this country more so than its plethora of extraordinary attractions and warmly welcoming people.
-Visit soon for an experience of a lifetime.
+To the Romans, the country of Yemen was known as Arabia Felix, the 'fortunate land', on account of its fertile fields.
+In Biblical times this was the land of milk and honey, a place of great significance.
+Today Yemen is struggling with unrest, instability and widespread terrorism but travellers eagerly await the day this famously interesting country will again be hospitable to visitors.

 Become our Yemen Travel Expert